 Featured Artists: 2021-22 Season

-Eighteen-year-old Kevin Zhu has amassed an outstanding record of concert performances and competition wins since he began studying violin at age three.
+Kevin Zhu has amassed an outstanding record of concert performances and competition wins since he began studying violin at age three.
 In 2021 he was awarded the Avery Fisher Career Grant Award.
 He has performed as soloist at prestigious venues such as London's Royal Festival Hall, Bologna’s Teatro Comunale, China's National Centre for the Performing Arts, Moscow’s International Performing Arts Center, Pittsburgh’s Heinz Hall, and Austin's Long Center for the Performing Arts.
 He is also winner of the Avery Fisher Grant.

 In April of 2018, Kevin won first prize in the 55th Paganini International Violin Competition in Genoa, Italy, and received special prizes for being the youngest finalist and the best performance of a Paganini Caprice.
 In the 2012 Menuhin International Violin Competition in Beijing, Kevin was awarded first prize in the Junior Division, becoming the youngest-ever winner in the 29-year history of the competition, also taking home the Composer’s Prize for the best performance of a new Chinese work.